BZoennchen/supercollider-book/chapters/sounddesign/math/complex.md

 width: 500px
 name: fig-phasor-complex-function
 ---
-A complex sinusoid $y(t)$ defined by 3 phasors and 3 differen frequencies.
+A complex sinusoid $y(t)$ defined by 3 phasors and 3 different frequencies.
 ```